An Edit Friendly DDPM Noise Space: Inversion and Manipulations: Experiments

 \section{Experiments}

 We evaluate our method both quantitatively and qualitatively on text-guided editing of real images.
-We analyze the usage of our extracted latent code by itself (as explained in Sec.~\ref{sec:properties}), and in combination with existing methods that currently use DDIM inversion.
+We analyze the usage of our extracted latent code by itself (as explained in Sec.~\ref{sec:text-guided}), and in combination with existing methods that currently use DDIM inversion.
 In the latter case, we extract the noise maps using our DDPM-inversion and inject them in the reverse process, in addition to any manipulation they perform on \eg attention maps.
 All experiments use a real input image as well as source and target text prompts.

 \paragraph{Implementation details} We use Stable Diffusion~\cite{Rombach22}, in which the diffusion process is applied in the latent space of a pre-trained image autoencoder.
-The image size is $512 \times 512 \times 3$, and the latent space is $64 \times 64 \times 4$.
+The image size is $512\! \times 512 \!\times \!3$, and the latent space is $64 \! \times 64 \! \times \!
+4$.
 Our method is also applicable in unconditional pixel space models using CLIP guidance, however we found Stable Diffusion to lead to better results.
-We use $\eta=1$ and $100$ inference steps, unless noted otherwise.
-Two hyper-parameters control the balance between faithfulness to the input image and adherence to the target prompt: the strength of the classifier-free guidance~\cite{Ho21}, and $T_{\text{skip}}$ explained in Sec.~\ref{sec:properties}.
-In all our numerical analyses and all results in Fig.~\ref{fig:comparisons}, we fixed those parameters to $\text{strength}=15$ and $T_{\text{skip}}=36$.
-In App.~\ref{app:SkipAndStrength}, we provide a thorough analysis of their effects.
+Two hyper-parameters control the balance between faithfulness to the input image and adherence to the target prompt: the strength of the classifier-free guidance~\cite{Ho21}, and $T_{\text{skip}}$ explained in Sec.~\ref{sec:text-guided}.
+In all our numerical analyses and all the results in the paper, we used $\text{strength}\!=\!15$, $T_{\text{skip}}\!=\!36$, $\eta\!=\!1$ and $100$ inference steps, unless noted otherwise.
+In the SM we provide a thorough analysis of the effect of the strength and $T_{\text{skip}}$ hyper-parameters.

 \paragraph{Datasets} We use two datasets of real images: (i)~``modified ImageNet-R-TI2I'' from~\cite{Narek22} with additional examples collected from the internet and from other datasets, (ii)~``modified Zero-Shot I2IT'', which contains images of 4 classes (Cat, Dog, Horse, Zebra) from~\cite{Parmar23} and from the internet.
-The first dataset comprises 48 images, with 3-5 different target prompts for each image.
-This results in a total of 212 image-text pairs.
+The first dataset comprises 48 images, with 3-5 different target prompts for each, leading to 212 image-text pairs.
 The second dataset has 15 images in each category with one target prompt for each, making 60 image-text pairs in total.
-Please see App.~\ref{app:AdditionalDetails} for full details.
+Please refer to the SM for full details.